Eva Germaine Rimington Taylor: Retirement and after

 Taylor's work on the history of geography was ground-breaking in a number of ways.
 She interpreted geography in "its widest sense, to include voyages and travels; maps and survey; mathematical geography and navigation; general regional and descriptive geography; human physical and historical geography; physiography and economic geography".
 She investigated the geography of a period as the participants saw it, and the participants were not just the scholars, but the practitioners - the sailors and navigators, surveyors, explorers, and those who laid the mathematical foundations for technical development, made the instruments, and taught others how to use them.
 In her earlier work she dealt with men like William Bourne, Abel Foullon and Jean Rotz.
-The later Mathematical Parctioners books identified and described thousands of indivuals who contributed to mathematical develoments relevant to geography.
+The later Mathematical Parctioners books identified and described thousands of individuals who contributed to mathematical developments relevant to geography.
 Her work was generally well-received, but there were also criticisms, as summarised by the Dutch historian Peter De Clercq.
 The most telling criticism from the perspective of other researchers was the limited amount of information given about sources, particularly from unpublished manuscripts, making it difficult for others to pick up where she left off.
 The reliability of some of her data, particularly in her later work, has been questioned.
 But her work set a new standard for the field.
 De Clercq cites Stephen Johnston as pointing out that the Mathematical Practitioners was a classic text "in which the historical terrain of mathematical practive was first identified and its coherence demonstrated at length".
 Taylor's work was built upon by later workers such as Peter and Ruth Wallis and Gloria Clifton.
 Peter Wallis commented that "The best tribute to Professor Taylor is to continue the work recorded in these two volumes".